Quasimaps to moduli spaces of sheaves: Introduction

 Let $N$ be a semigroup and $\beta \in N$ be its generic element.
 By $\BQ[\![ q^\beta ]\!]$ we will denote the (completed) semigroup algebra $\BQ[\![ N]\!]$.
 In our case, $N$ will be various semigroups of effective curve classes.

-After fixing an ample line bundle $\CO_S(1)$ on a surface $S$, we define $\deg(F)$ to be the degree of a sheaf $F$ with respect to the $\CO_S(1)$.
-By a \textit{general fiber} of a sheaf $F$ on $S \times C$, we will mean a fiber of $F$ over some dense open subset of $C$.
+After fixing an ample line bundle $\CO_S(1)$ on a surface $S$, we define $\deg(F)$ to be the degree of a sheaf $F$ with respect to $\CO_S(1)$.
+By a \textit{general fiber} of a sheaf $F$ on $S \times C$, we will mean a fiber of $F$ over some dense open subset of the curve $C$.